kztera/javascript-study/i-javaScript-fundamentals/jsfundamentals.md

 To practice more, you can use all you learned to make a small project.
 For example, you can make a calculator or a game like Tic Tac Toe or Rock Paper Scissors.
 Hope you enjoy it and ready to go to the next chapter ^^.

 ---
+But wait, there's more!

+Before go to the DOM and Events Fundamentals, it's good if you know basic HTML and CSS.
+No?
+You can learn it in here: [HTML and CSS Crash Course](https://github.com/kztera/javascript-study/blob/main/0-html-css-crash-course/README.md) with super super basic knowledge.

-( ﾉ ﾟｰﾟ)ﾉ Next Chapter in herer: [II.
+( ﾉ ﾟｰﾟ)ﾉ Next Chapter in here: [II.
 DOM and Events Fundamentals](https://github.com/kztera/javascript-study/blob/main/ii-DOM-and-events-fundamentals/dom-n-events-fundamentals.md)

 ![congrats](assets/congrats.gif)